-Lake Erie: Cessna Citation 525 Vanishes Over Great Lake, Three Adults And Three Children Remain missing
+Lake Erie: Cessna Citation 525 Vanishes Over Great Lake, Three Adults And Three Children Remain Missing

 Lake Erie is currently being searched for a missing Cessna Citation 525, which departed Cleveland, Ohio’s, Burke Lakefront Airport on Thursday evening.
 According to reports, the plane seemingly vanished without any indication of distress or malfunction.

-CNN reports the passengers, which included three adults and three children, were in town to attend a Cleveland Cavaliers basketball game.
+CNN reported the passengers, which included three adults and three children, were in town to attend a Cleveland Cavaliers basketball game.
 At approximately 10:50 p.m., they departed the Cleveland airport in a Cessna Citation 525 en route back to Ohio State University Airport in Columbus.

 In a joint statement, The United States Coast Guard and Royal Canadian Air Force confirmed the Cessna Citation 525 was approximately two miles off the coast of Lake Erie when it disappeared from radar.